-They can be doubled to act as a princess or tripled to act as a collar.
+They can be doubled to act like a princess or tripled to act as a collar.
 Lariats don't have attachments at the end, which leaves you free to tie them in various knots (think women with long pearls who tie knots in the end).

 The situations you can wear them in depends on how long you wear the necklace and the style of the necklace itself.
 Long beads are good for a laid-back, bohemian look, but long pearls can work for a formal (if slightly relaxed) occasion.